firecmsco/firecms/website/docs/properties/custom_fields.md

 property value.

-If you need a custom field for your property you can do it by passing a React component to the `Field` prop of a property `config`.
+If you need a custom field for your property you can do it by passing a React component to the `fieldConfig` prop of a property `config`.
 The React component must accept the props of type [`FieldProps`](../api/interfaces/fieldprops).
 The bare minimum you need to implement is a field that displays the received `value` and uses the `setValue` callback.